- J.D.Georgetown University Law Centermagna cum laude, Order of the Coif1996

 - B.A.Southwest Missouri State Universitysumma cum laude1993

-Brian Hill focuses on complex commercial cases and has extensive experience litigating cases involving fiduciary and other professional liability, class actions, government contract disputes and false claims and intellectual property rights.
+Brian Hill focuses on complex commercial cases and has extensive experience litigating cases involving the federal Anti-Terrorism Act, fiduciary and other professional liability, class actions, government contract disputes and false claims and intellectual property rights.
 He has significant experience in local and federal courts in the District of Columbia and the surrounding area, including the "Rocket Docket" of the United States District Court for the Eastern District of Virginia.

 Mr. Hill's fiduciary litigation experience includes multimillion dollar claims involving the fiduciary duties of corporate shareholders, directors, officers, Employee Retirement Income Security Act (ERISA) plan fiduciaries and investment managers and inside and outside counsel.
 He has represented corporations, insurers, non-profits and beneficiaries in actions alleging breach of fiduciary duties by directors, officers, plan fiduciaries, agents and trustees.

 - Hunter, et al. v.
 Berkshire Hathaway Inc. (N.D.
 Tex) (pending).
 Representation of holding company and operating subsidiary in putative class action alleging violations of ERISA, breach of fiduciary duty and breach of contract.

 - The Family Federation for World Peace and Unification v.
 Moon (DC Super.
 Ct) (pending).
 Representation of Unification Church entities in an action against the current directors of a non-profit corporation.
 Claims include breach of fiduciary duty against corporate directors, trustee and agent.